igaster/laravel-translate-eloquent/README.md

 Day::getWithTranslation('name', 'en');      // Collection of Day with 'name' translated in English
 ```
 Notes:
-* The '$locale' parameter is optional and defaults to application locale
+* The `$locale` parameter is optional and defaults to application locale
 * The column name is optional and defaults to first item in your `$translatable` array
 * The above query scopes should be used as an endpoint of your queries as they will return either a Model or a Collection

 Eager loading is designed do reduce to a signle query the read operations when you are retrieving a model from the Database.
 It uses a JOIN statement and not two subsequent queries as opposed to Eloquent eager loading.
-One limitation of this implementation is that you can request the translatin of one field.
+One limitation of this implementation is that you can only request the translation of a signle field.
 If your models have multiple keys that should be translated then all the subsequent read opperations will result to an extra query.

 ## Handle Conflicts: